sorijoo/sori_demo/menu/about.md

 I am currently a Master's student at hci+d lab in Seoul National University.

-I am interested in service planning, UX analysis, HCI related fields. <span style="color:gray">*But, open to every other things.*</span>
+I am interested in service planning, UX analysis, Data Analysis, HCI related fields. <span style="color:gray">*But, open to every other things.*</span>

 My hobbies are reading, writing, traveling and meeting new people.
 Check out my reading blog if you are interested!